openshift/origin/examples/simple-ruby-app/README.md

         $ openshift kube apply -c processed/template.processed.json

-11. Wait for the application's frontend pod to be started:
+11. Wait for the application's frontend pod to be started (this can take a few mins):

         $ openshift kube list pods